.

 Online Exif (Image Data) Viewer

 Since I'm getting more interested in photography and understanding cameras and techniques, I find myself wanting to know the details under which a photo was taken.
-Modern digital cameras encode a lot of such data -- shutter speed, lens focal length, etc. -- into the image file, generally called “Exif Data” (“Exif” stands for “exchangeable image file format”).
+Modern digital cameras encode a lot of such data — shutter speed, lens focal length, etc. — into the image file, generally called “Exif Data” (“Exif” stands for “Exchangeable Image File Format” and as an acronym would normally be written as “EXIF”, but the standard creators explicitly say that it should be written “Exif”, which is nice.).

 So, I wrote a little online Exif viewer to view whatever data might be encoded.
 Here's a screenshot using the viewer on a picture from a recent post: